loyal812/rust-ttp/README.md

     -h, --help       Print help information
     -r, --revert     Use this flag to reverse parsing of a theme.
 You have to provide a .ttp file in
                      <theme>
-    -V, --version    Print version information
+    -s, --sort       Use this flag to sort lines in alphabetical order -V, --version    Print version information
 ```